AliasAndrew/TodoListReact/docs.md

 ## 3. Description of client side app
 ### Summary:
   The frontend renders the UI and handles the user interactions in the browser, communicating with the backend at the same time.
+  The main features are: viewing the todo list, adding new todo item, deleting an item from the list, changing list item priority. _warning: some of these features are yet to be implemented_
 ### Structure of the project:
   _index.js_
   The entry point of the frontend script, the UI is built here from the React.DOM in the render function.
   _App.js_
-  The main component, renders the todo list from Todos and the AddForm component and also contains the logic for handling them.
+  The main component, renders the todo list from Todos and the Form component and also contains the logic for handling them.
   _Components folder:_
 	  _Todo.js_
 	The component responsible for the rendering of the individual items in the list.
-	  _AddForm.js_
+	  _Form.js_
-	The component responsible for handling data from the AddForm form and rendering it.
+	The component responsible for handling data from the form and rendering it.